redis/redis-doc/topics/indexes.md

 the least significant bytes.
 This way when Redis compares the strings with `memcmp()`, it will effectively sort the numbers by their value.

-However data stored in binary format is less observable for debugging, harder to parse and export.
+Keep in mind that data stored in binary format is less observable for debugging, harder to parse and export.
 So it is definitely a trade off.

 Composite indexes
 ===